 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

 University of Illinois at Urbana-Champaign (anthropology)

 Tutoring is one of the most rewarding experiences I've ever experienced for a number of reasons.
 Getting to know students' strengths and weakness on an in-depth basis, and being able to plan according to that individual's needs, interests, and learning styles, is a pleasure that is difficult to experience in other teaching situations.
-Tutoring an individual also allows more opportunity for experiential learning; getting out and "seeing" history is more possible with one student as opposed to a whole classroom.
+Tutoring an individual also allows more opportunity for experiential learning.
 Finally, constant monitoring of students' attainment of goals provides immediate feedback on my teaching and how to improve it.
 I have tutored in one-on-one and small group contexts for three years, and hope to continue to do so for a long time for all the above reasons.
 I love getting to know students on a personal level, learning as much from them as they learn from me.